 When the printer is first turned on, these commands are not available.
 To use these commands, you must first send the control characters packet and define the immediate command control character.
-The immediate command control character is saved when you turn off the printer.
+The immediate command control character is saved in non-volatile RAM and therefore not lost after you turn off the printer.
 Once the immediate command control character is defined, the immediate commands are enabled.